 Performances take place from time to time.
 Our training band has played at Mary Tavy Village Fayre in May for the past two years (pictures from 2019 in the gallery below) and has played carols in St. Eustachius Church, Tavistock before the main band’s concert.

-The training band has a representative who reports to the committee: this is Zach, who also helps to apply for youth grants.
+The training band has a representative who reports to the committee: currently vacant.
 We have helped young people to achieve qualifications such as their Duke of Edinburgh awards by enabling them to mentor players in the training band or gain some experience in conducting.
 Young players are encouraged to join the Devon Youth Brass Band and further their musical education.

 Stannary Brass Band is also public learning destination for The Children’s University.